 3. I Never Had The Opportunity to go to Sick Call

 Due to the nature of our service, many of us failed to seek care for an injury or illness for one or more conditions due to the stigma of not being able to carry out our duties or being seen as weak and fear of reprisal; this kept many of us from seeking care for conditions we still suffer from today.
 Although this is true for many of us, the sooner you get over it, you concentrate on gathering evidence to prove your claim.
 Writing a statement for each condition is s must, so is seeking care for a diagnosis and treatment to establish continuity of care.
 This process can take 6 to 12 months and is based on appointment availability, even longer for specialty clinic appointments.
 Be careful not to fall asleep here; you have the most work to do.

 You need to get familiar with your disabilities, you are already behind on your claim.
 Not investigating your VA disability limits your ability to discuss possible causes or potential secondary conditions with your PCP and your VA disability advocate, costing you to lose potential compensation and secondary connections; no one knows you better than you.

 5. Don't Count Your Chickens Before They Hatch - There's no appropriate or right answer to the following question, and whoever tells you differently is being disingenuous: you should be prepared to wait 6-18 months for a decision; if your claim needs to be appealed, expect another 7-18 months for a decision.
-If you're counting on the speedy processing of your claim to avoid a financial situation, be patient don't set yourself up with expectations for things out of your control, this l will cause you unnecessary stress.
-Neither the VA nor your advocate can predict this information so it's best to be patient.
+If you're counting on the speedy processing of your claim to avoid a financial situation, be patient don't set yourself up with expectations for things out of your control; this l will cause you unnecessary stress.
+Neither the VA nor your advocate can predict this information, so it's best to be patient.